okrayum/CIJournal/README.md

 3. On the left select `CI Workflow for CI Journal`.
 4. Choose "Run workflow" form the `Run workflow` dropdown menu on the right.

-### Challenges Faced and Lessons Learned
+### Challenges Faced

 Setting up the CI workflow was pretty straight forward.
-My only issue with that part was finding the correct resources for the actions versions.
-The GitHub marketplace was good for that.
+My only issue was finding the correct resources for the actions versions.
+GitHub marketplace was good for that.

-The hardest part of the assignment for me was creating the testing to go with the journal app.
-What I thought was simple, turned more complex with the test requiremnts.
-I at first didn't set the app with most of the required functionality.
-Figuring out a way to mock for testing purposes was new to me.
-I used ChatGPT for help with tests and refactoring of my app script to work with the tests correctly.
-React seems to be easier at creating front end projects like this, but more challenging to me creating the CI workflow.
+I faced the most challenges setting up testing for the edge cases.
+Mainly because I didn't build my app to handle such cases correctly at first.
+I did use ChatGPT to refactor my script file and the test file.
+Mocking the DOM to this extent for testing purposes was also new to me.